aqeel-ahmad-cs/zt-mqtt-edge-ids/README.md

 - [x] `config/`: network, MQTT ACL, and firewall rule configuration
 - [x] `scripts/evaluate_detector.py`: precision/recall/F1 evaluation against labeled synthetic traffic

+### 8.1 Hardening fixes from code review

+A closer review of `src/monitor/mqtt_sniffer.py` and `src/mitigation/firewall_controller.py` surfaced three real issues that a synthetic-traffic test suite alone wouldn't catch, since they only show up under adversarial or long-running conditions:

+- **Unbounded TCP reassembly buffer.** A client sending fragmented data that never completes a valid MQTT frame could previously grow `_segment_buffers` without limit, risking an out-of-memory crash on constrained hardware.
+Fixed with an 8 KB per-flow cap (`MAX_SEGMENT_BUFFER_BYTES`) and a 30-second staleness timeout that evicts buffers for connections that never finish.
+Covered by `tests/test_mqtt_sniffer.py`.
+- **Sniff loop with no timeout.** `sniff(..., timeout=None)` could block indefinitely if no matching traffic arrived, with no way to detect a hung capture from outside.
+Changed to a 60-second periodic timeout inside a restart loop.
+- **iptables rule parser broke on negated/CIDR rules.** `list_quarantined_ips()` took the raw token after `-s` without accounting for negated rules (`-s !
+10.0.0.0/24`), which would have been misread as an actual quarantined address.
+Fixed to skip negated rules and validate every candidate with `ipaddress.ip_network()` before including it.
+Covered by `tests/test_mitigation.py::TestFirewallControllerListQuarantinedIps`.

 ## 9. Detection Performance

 Measured against 500 benign windows and 200 attack windows (100 brute-force, 100 malformed-flood),